 Why is Israel called the land of milk and honey?

-The region is endowed with fertile plains, hills, and valleys that have historically supported a diverse array of crops, including grains, fruits, and vegetables.
+Throughout history, the region of Israel is endowed with fertile plains, hills, and valleys that have historically supported a diverse array of crops, including grains, fruits, and vegetables.
 The climate ranges from Mediterranean to semi-arid, allowing for a range of agricultural activities.

 The expression "a land flowing with milk and honey" first appears in the book of Exodus.
 When God speaks to Moses about the Promised Land in Exodus 3:8, He says, "So I have come down to rescue them from the hand of the Egyptians and to bring them up out of that land into a good and spacious land, a land flowing with milk and honey."
 This declaration was meant to instill hope and anticipation in the Israelites as they awaited liberation from slavery in Egypt.